Be ye strong therefore, and let not your hands be weak: for your work shall be rewarded. (2 Chronicles 15:7, KJV)

 King Asa’s Challenges

 King Asa faced threats from neighboring nations, including the kingdom of Israel, which waged war against Judah.
+In response, Asa prayed to the Lord for help, saying, “Lord, there is no one like you to help the powerless against the mighty.
+Help us, Lord our God, for we rely on you” (2 Chronicles 14:11).
 King Asa was able to secure victory in these battles through his reliance on God and his efforts to unite the people of Judah in their defense.

 In 2 Chronicles 16, it is mentioned that King Asa became diseased in his feet, which hindered his ability to lead and defend the kingdom.
 Despite this, he continued to rely on God and seek His guidance in leading the kingdom.

 King Asa also faced challenges from within his own family.
-For example, according to 2 Chronicles 16, his own mother, Maacah, was involved in idolatry and was eventually removed from her position as queen mother because of her disobedience.
+For example, according to 2 Chronicles 15:16-19, his own mother, Maacah, was involved in idolatry and was eventually removed from her position as queen mother because of her disobedience.
+We read:

 God’s Encouragement to Asa